 To explain her journey from being the CFO of Hanna’s father’s previous company to being the co-owner of Autumn Brands she is now, Autumn Shelton said “[while] going down this path of cannabis becoming regulated and legalized we decided to switch over to cannabis under the collective model.
 His kids, Hanna and Johnny, were both going to be graduating from college, and he wanted something the four of us could really create and develop.”

 Hanna explains her side after growing up in the greenhouses back when the family was producing flowers by sharing “I actually went to college to study agriculture and horticulture specifically even before we knew that it was going to become cannabis and then two years in everything started to change, and it got really exciting and he decided that me and my brother were working hard enough that he would make us partners, and that’s how it started.”

-“So, Hanna and I luckily can be working together now and really just driving this incredible industry towards women and the importance of women and how there’s no glass ceiling for us, for executives and for us to grow.
-And it’s such a natural product as it’s a health and wellness product for us to be able really be able to inform and educate society,” Autumn stated.
+“So, Hanna and I luckily can be working together now and really just driving this incredible industry towards women and the importance of women and how there’s no glass ceiling for us, for executives, and for us to grow.
+And it’s such a natural product as it’s a health and wellness product for us to be able really to be able to inform and educate society,” Autumn stated.

 Controlling Cannabis Odor